pcastellanoescuder/poma_shiny_docker/README.md

 # POMA Shiny Docker

-This repository contains the Docker image of POMA shiny app.
+This repository contains the Docker container of POMA shiny app.